alwaysdata/documentation/platform/administration/permissions/_index.en.md

 ## Global permissions

 - _Account management_: delegate the account opening to your partners;
-- _[Billing]()_: Allows accounting or administrative departments to receive alert when your account balance is negative or when a ticket regarding billing is opening by our services;
+- _[Billing]()_: allows accounting or administrative departments to receive alert when your account balance is negative or when a ticket regarding billing is opening by our services;
-- _Technical at accounts level_: Allows technical teams to handle the purely technical aspect of your hosting (websites, emails, databases...) without taking care of its management and billing;
+- _Technical at accounts level_: allows technical teams to handle the purely technical aspect of your hosting (websites, emails, databases...) without taking care of its management and billing;
-- _Technical at servers level_: Available on VPS and dedicated servers, your network administrator would be able to manage firewall rules, email waiting queue among other things...
+- _Technical at servers level_: available on VPS and dedicated servers, your network administrator would be able to manage firewall rules, email waiting queue among other things...

 ## Technical permissions